locationtech/jts/doc/JTS_Version_History.md

 * Fix `MaximumInscribedCircle` and `LargestEmptyCircle` to avoid long looping for thin inputs (#978)
 * Fix `OffsetCurve` to use a minimum QuadrantSegs value (#981)
 * Fix `HilbertEncoder` Y extent handling
+* Fix `Geometry.getCoordinate` to return non-null coordinate for collections with empty first element (#987)

 ### Performance Improvements